Family Science Day

 Montana Nanotechnology Center (MONT)

-MONT is funded by the National Science Foundation and is part of the National Nanotechnology Coordinated Infrastructure, which provides open access to nanotech facilities for research and industry.
+The National Science Foundation funds MONT.
+It is part of the National Nanotechnology Coordinated Infrastructure, which provides open access to nanotech facilities for research and industry.

 Aerokats and Rovers Education Network

-The NASA-supported Aerokats and Rovers Education Network (AREN) MSU team built miniature kites with participants.
-AREN is a program supported by NASA Science Mission Directorate Science Education that designs and uses low-cost instrumented systems for in-situ and remotely sensed Earth observations including kite-based "AEROKATS" and remotely controlled aquatic and land-based "ROVERS."
+The Aerokats and Rovers Education Network (AREN) team at MSU built miniature kites with participants.
+AREN is a program supported by the NASA Science Mission Directorate for Science Education that designs and uses low-cost instrumented systems for in-situ and remotely sensed Earth observations, including kite-based "AEROKATS" and remotely controlled aquatic and land-based "ROVERS."

-Participants used tissue paper, mylar, silk thread and 20-inch straws to build one of two different miniature kites based on the excellent designs and resources of Glenn Davison.
+Participants used tissue paper, mylar, silk thread and 20-inch straws to build one of two different miniature kites based on the excellent designs and resources of Glenn Davison, a kite designer, builder and workshop leader.
 AREN team members assisted with the construction process while sharing an overview of the NASA AREN project and words of encouragement for our country's future scientists and engineers.
-The miniature kites featured blue and gold materials to celebrate Montana State University's 125th birthday.

-Nano Resources for Teachers, Informal Educators, and Outreach Professionals
+Resources for Teachers, Informal Educators and Outreach Professionals

 You can borrow MSU Academic Technology and Outreach's NanoDays kits and explore the science of the small with youth of all ages!

-Contact Suzi Taylor at firstname.lastname@example.org for information on how you can:
+Contact us at firstname.lastname@example.org for information on how you can:

 - Explore invisibility